ibm-cloud-architecture/eda-rt-inventory-gitops/ocp-demo-step-by-step/README.md

     lab-kconnect-cluster   1
     ```

-    * Deploy and start the MQ Source connector
+    * Deploy and start the MQ Source connector.

+    > if you are using `cp4i` project modify the kconnect/kafka-mq-src-connector.yaml with `mq.connection.name.list: store-mq-ibm-mq.cp4i.svc`

     ```sh
     oc apply -f ocp-demo-step-by-step/kconnect/kafka-mq-src-connector.yaml